Professor Perri 6

 Much of my work examines decision-making in executive government.
 I am trying to develop richer and more powerful explanations of the diversity in styles of political judgement.
 In recent years, I have used archival sources to examine decision-making in government, because declassified ministerial and official papers provide very rich sources of information about the process of coming to judgement.
 I focus in particular on the ways in which informal social organisation among ministers and their advisers and the most senior civil servants shapes and influences the kinds of framing, bias and selective attention and weighting of factors which they bring to their decision-making.
 I am also interested in the ways in which these framings and biases help us to explain patterns of unintended and unexpected consequences of decisions.
-I am now moving on to examine decision-making after surprises.
 To understand these decision-making processes, I have developed and extended the neo-Durkheimian institutional framework, derived from the work of the late anthropologist, Professor Dame Mary Douglas.

 My earlier work examined organisational processes in policy implementation in the public services.
 For example, my work on joined-up and holistic governance has been very widely cited.
 I published extensively on inter-organisational structures.
 I undertook, together with colleagues, extensive studies on the ways in which services struck settlements between the conflicting imperatives for joint working between services and professions and for protecting client confidentiality.
 I have also done work on the policy instruments used in efforts to change the behaviour of citizens.